CNDLS/miechv_decision_tree/README.md

 # miechv_decision_tree
-## This is a drag-and-drop activity ultimated to be used in an edx JSInput problem.
+## This is a drag-and-drop activity ultimately to be used in an edx JSInput problem.